OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

     `add_balance` method) have a special `_post_configure` method which resolves these queued variables after everything has been configured.

-    Your own components which use this behavior should either utilize make use of `_post_configure` or allow another method which directly adds the I/O and doesn't queue it.
+    Your own components which use this behavior should either utilize `_post_configure` or allow another method which directly adds the I/O and doesn't queue it.